niemopen/niem-naming-design-rules/ndr6src.md

 A NIEM [message](#def) contains properties which are based on objects or literal values.
 These are specified by the class, property, and datatype objects in a NIEM [message model](#def), which defines the content of a conforming [message](#def) and also defines the meaning of that content.
 For example, in [figure 3-8](#fig3-8), the *item object* is defined by the `nc:ItemType` Class object; the *literal value* (`Wrench`) is defined by the `xs:string` Datatype object, and the property relationship between the two is defined by the `nc:ItemName` DataProperty object.

+Note that the term *object* is used in the context of messages and models.
+Within a NIEM [message](#def), an object is the value of a property, representing facts at runtime.
+A message object has a class.
+In [example 3-2](#ex3-2), the `msg:RequestedItem` XML element is an object, as is the value of the JSON key with the same name.
+These objects are instances of the `nc:ItemType` class.

+Within a NIEM model, an object is an instance of a metamodel Class, Datatype, or Property.
+In [example 3-3](#ex3-3), `nc:ItemType` is a Class object represented by the complex type definition in XSD, or by the Class element in CMF.

 ## 3.5 NIEM model representations: XSD and CMF

 The abstract metamodel has two concrete representations:  NIEM XSD and NIEM CMF.
 These are equivalent representations and may be converted from one to the other without loss.
-(NIEMOpen provides free and open-source software tools that perform the conversion; see [software tools](https://github.com/niemopen/ntac-admin/blob/main/tools/README.md).)
+(NIEMOpen provides free and open-source software tools that perform the conversion; see <uri>https://github.com/niemopen/ntac-admin/tree/main/tools</uri>.)

-Every version of NIEM uses a profile of XML Schema (XSD) as a NIEM model representation.
+Every version of NIEM has used a profile of XML Schema (XSD) as a NIEM model representation.
 In XSD, a NIEM model is represented as a schema assembled from a collection of schema documents.
 Every aspect of the metamodel is represented in some way by a schema component.

 XSD as a model representation directly supports conformance testing of NIEM XML messages through schema validation.
 However, JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
 Nor do they want to read XSD specifications of message content.
 For this reason, NIEM 6 introduces the Common Model Format (CMF), which is a NIEM model representation intended to support all developers.